xDE3PM/BWT-Help/README.md

 ## 🛠 Improvements & Fixes
 - Fixed various bugs to improve stability
 - Enhanced overall performance for a smoother experience

+## ⚠️ Important Note
+- Configuration file needs to be updated/re-edited due to newly added options and changes